lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 Each search operation result MUST also include the [user-friendly identifier of an object on the target resource](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/Name.html).
 In your handler, you can provide this identifier as the `id` attribute; if omitted, it will be populated automatically with the same value as the resource `uid`.

 In addition to `uid` and `id`, which are required and will respectively populate "\_id" and "\_\_NAME__" fields in the search operation result, the `handler` method SHOULD also return all the other attributes defined in the object class schema.
-Any attributes that are not explicitly included in a handler and any attributes that are not defined in the schema will be omitted from the response.
+Any attributes that are not explicitly included in a handler call and any attributes that are not defined in the schema will be omitted from the response.

 The last script example calls the `handler` method once and thus will always respond with a single resource data populated with the hardcoded values, regardless of any criteria included in the search operation request.